Lin Junq-tzer

-Lin Junq-tzer (林政則 (Lîm Chèng-chek, Lín Zhèngzé); born 1944) is a Taiwanese politician who has served as the Governor of Taiwan Province from 26 February 2010 to 20 May 2016.
+Lin Junq-tzer (林政則 (Lîm Chèng-chek, Lín Zhèngzé); born 1944) is a Taiwanese politician who has served as the appointed governor of Taiwan Provincial Government from 26 February 2010 to 20 May 2016.

-Early life
+Early life and education

-A Hakka born in Hsinchu, Lin obtained his bachelor's degree in business administration from Soochow University in 1967 and master's degree in educational administration in 1989.
+A Hakka born in Hsinchu, Lin earned his bachelor's degree in business administration from Soochow University in 1967 and a master's degree in educational administration in 1989.

 Early career

 After finishing his bachelor's degree from Soochow University, Lin taught as a teacher at Zhudong Junior High School in Hsinchu County in 1968-1969.

 Early political career

 On 23 December 1972, Lin joined the legislative election and won a member seat at Hsinchu County Council.
 In 1981, he became the delegate for National Assembly.

 Hsinchu City Mayor

 Lin was elected as the Mayor of Hsinchu City after winning the 2001 Republic of China local election under Kuomintang on 1 December 2001 and took office on 20 December 2001.

 He was then re-elected by a near 40% margin as the mayor after winning the 2005 Republic of China local election on 3 December 2005 and took office on 20 December 2005.